promregator/promregator/docs/config.md

 This group configures the behavior of Promregator itself.
 It is mainly meant on how requests shall be handled, as soon as the Prometheus server starts to pull metrics.

 #### Option "promregator.defaultInternalRoutePort" (optional)
+This option became available starting with version 0.9.0.

 Specifies the default port to use for internal routes if no `internalRoutePort` is defined on a target.
 The default value for this is port `8080`.

 ### Subgroup "promregator.targets"